Packing Advice for Odyssey Traveller's Small Group Tours

 Medication and Medical Kit

-Personal medical kit – Please remember to pack sufficient supplies of daily medicines.
-Often a GP letter confirming medications (maybe put a copy as a photo on your phone) that you are taking is a good idea for long trips.
+Personal medical kit – Please remember to pack sufficient supplies of your prescription medicine Often a GP letter confirming medications (maybe put a copy as a photo on your phone) that you are taking is a good idea for long trips.

 Your Odyssey leader will also have emergency medical supplies.